On the first three minimum Mostar indices of tree-like phenylenes: Concluding Remarks

 \section{Concluding Remarks}

-We conclude this paper with one open problem.
-In this study, we determine the first three minimal values of the Mostar index of tree-like phenylenes with a fixed number of hexagons and characterize all the tree-like phenylenes attaining these values.
-Quite unexpectedly, the minimal and second minimal tree-like phenylenes are all in the phenylene chains, but the third minimal tree-like phenylenes are not in the phenylene chains.
-The results could be of some interest to researchers working in chemical applications of graph theory.
+0.6cm Among the research of quantum chemistry, computational chemistry and mathematical chemistry, the research of chemical indices is currently one of the more popular areas, as these chemical indices have proven to have a wide range of applications in QSAR, QSPR relationships for new drug discovery, molecular design, hazard estimation of compounds, numerical coding of chemical structures, database search, prediction of bioactivity, prediction of physicochemical properties of molecular materials.
+In this study, we determine the first three minimum values of the Mostar index of tree-like phenylenes with a fixed number of hexagons and characterize all the tree-like phenylenes attaining these values.
+Quite unexpectedly, the minimum and second minimum tree-like phenylenes are all in the phenylene chains, but the third minimum tree-like phenylenes are not in the phenylene chains.
+The results could be of some interest to researchers working in chemical applications of graph theory. \\

-Compared to minimal tree-like phenylenes, maximal tree-like phenylenes are more difficult to identify.
-Thus, we propose the following problem.